jescacena/cs-netlify/_posts/2020-04-20-Introduction-to-Flutter.markdown

 Flutter is a Google's portable UI toolkit.
 In other words, it’s a **comprehensive app Software Development Kit (SDK)**, complete with widgets and tools.

 #### What's Flutter for?
 Flutter **enables cross-platform app development**.
-It gives developers an easy way to build and deploy visually attractive, natively-compiled applications for mobile (iOS, Android), web, and desktop `–` all using a single codebase.
+It gives developers an easy way to build and deploy visually attractive, natively-compiled applications for mobile (iOS, Android), web, and desktop , all using a single codebase.

 #### Who created Flutter?
 A **team at Google built Flutter**.
 But as an **open-source** project, both Google and the Flutter community contribute to its development.
 A brief history:
-- February 2018, Mobile World Congress `–` First beta release of Flutter
+- February 2018, Mobile World Congress .First beta release of Flutter
 - September 2019, Flutter 1.9 release

 Flutter is now **one of the top 20 active software repositories** on GitHub (16th place as of December 11, 2019), which proves the developer community uses it and continues to contribute to its improvement.